The Construction of a Parisian Icon | Design & Architectural Style of Eiffel Tower

 Design

-The two chief engineers in Eiffel's company, Emile Nouguier, and Maurice Koechlin, came up with building a very tall tower in 1884; Gustave Eiffel registered a patent for the same in September 1884.
+• The two chief engineers in Eiffel's company, Emile Nouguier, and Maurice Koechlin, built a very tall tower in 1884; Gustave Eiffel registered a patent for the same in September 1884.

 Assembly

-It took five months to build the foundations and twenty-one to finish assembling the metal pieces.
-The construction work began in January 1887 and was finished on March 31, 1889.
+• It took five months to build the foundations and twenty-one to finish assembling the metal pieces.
+Construction began in January 1887 and was finished on March 31, 1889.

 Materials